SmartArduino/gitnova.github.io/docs/Robot/FrameChassis/4DOFRoboticArm/4DOFRobotArm.md

-# 4DOF mechanical arm installation instructions
+# 4DOF Mechanical Arm Installation Instructions

 Note: The 180-degree steering gear is different from ordinary motors and has a fixed angle.
 All the servos are in the 90-degree neutral state before shipment.
 Please do not rotate the servo angle at will before installing the robot arm, otherwise the installation will fail!